hbedros/data622-assignment4/research-paper.md

 ### Phase 1: Traditional Machine Learning Approaches
 For our first dataset focused on depression prediction, we implemented:

-**Decision Trees**: This straightforward approach achieved an 88.1% accuracy, providing clear decision paths that helped us understand how factors like academic pressure and sleep patterns influence depression risk.
+**Decision Trees**: This approach achieved an 88.1% accuracy, providing clear decision paths that helped us understand how factors like academic pressure and sleep patterns influence depression risk.

 **Random Forest**: By combining multiple decision trees, this model reached an impressive 95.0% accuracy, showing how ensemble methods can better capture complex patterns in mental health data.